 - "Just Because We Can, Doesn't Always Mean We Should," KT LitSmart Blog, October 2019

 - Traps of Technology: Ethical Issues in E-Discovery, Presented at Kilpatrick Townsend's annual Ethics & Substance Abuse Seminar, Feb.
 2019 (Winston-Salem)

 - “NHL Scores Big on Attorneys’ Fees Against Nondebtors,” American Bankruptcy Institute Journal, Vol. XXXV, No. 2, February 1, 2016

 - Amos Cottage, Inc., Board of Directors, Chair

-- Carolinas Network of the International Women’s Insolvency and Restructuring Confederation, Board of Directors, Chair
+- Carolinas Network of the International Women’s Insolvency and Restructuring Confederation, Board of Directors, Former Chair and Current Member

-- The Arts Based Elementary School, Former Chair and Member
+- The Arts Based Elementary School, Board of Directors, Former Chair and Board Member

 - Fordham University School of Law, J.D.
 (1998)